 To disable auto-renew for a domain:

 - In the Home Menu, tap Settings, and then tap Billing & Account.

 - Tap the domain you’d like to disable.

 - Scroll down and uncheck Auto-renew.

-You’ll receive an email 30 days before your renewal date reminding you that your domain will expire on this date if you don't take action.
+You’ll receive an email 30 days before the expiration date reminding you that your domain will expire if you don't take action.